top of page

 Is your roof due for replacement, but you already have solar panels installed?
 Replacing a roof with solar panels might seem daunting at first, but it’s totally manageable with the right approach.
 A solar roof replacement does require a few additional steps compared to a standard roof replacement, but with proper planning, it doesn’t have to be a headache.

 The key is making sure your solar investment is protected throughout the process.
-Whether you're dealing with a worn-out roof or upgrading to a more durable roofing material, it’s important to know what to expect when you have a new roof and solar panels to consider.
+Whether you're dealing with a worn-out roof or upgrading to a more durable roofing material, it’s important to know what to expect when you have both a new roof and solar panels to consider.
 This guide will walk you through the essential steps to ensure your solar system continues to operate efficiently while you get a brand-new roof installed.

 Step 1: Assess If a Solar Roof Replacement Is Necessary